My Oscar Picks

-Then at one of those pool parties for the rich and tasteless, an odd girl, apparently tipsy, wearing makeup as if applied by a six-year-old girl, tries to come onto him in the manner of a “vamping” six-year-old.
-He throws her out, but we follow her as she skateboards around town, eats barbecued chicken, and goes to a shack on the coast that, through a series of Rube Goldberg-like devices, winds up in an underground cavern, near an ancient shipwreck, where she, a mermaid named Shan (Lin Yun, or Jelly Lin, a 19-year-old newcomer/hottie), lives with the rest of the mermaid/man crew.
+Then at one of those pool parties for the rich and tasteless, an odd girl, apparently tipsy, wearing makeup as if applied by a six-year-old, clumsily tries to come onto him.
+He throws her out, but we follow her as she skateboards around town, eats barbecued chicken, and goes to a shack on the coast that, through a series of Rube Goldberg-like devices, leads us to an underground cavern, near an ancient shipwreck, where she, a mermaid named Shan (Lin Yun, or Jelly Lin, a 19-year-old newcomer/hottie), lives with the rest of the mermaid/man crew.
 They, too, were scattered by the sonar device.
 Some are dying (sores), and it’s Shan’s job to lure Liu Xuan to the cabin so they can kill him.

 That nearly happens after their first real date, but by then the super-innocent Shan is falling for the bastard and dismisses him to save him.
 Twenty-four hours later, he proposes.
 Then he finds out she’s a mermaid.
 For a reason I can’t fathom, he goes to the cops (who laugh at him), tells his board of directors (who disbelieve him), and confides in Ruolan, who not only believes him but has teamed up with a mermaid-obsessed westerner to find, capture and study the creatures.
 And that’s what they do.
 While Liu is stuck in traffic (really?), Ruolan’s entire team of mercenaries infiltrates the cavern.
 And guess what they do?
 They massacre the mermaids.
 They take out machine guns and turn the water red with blood.
 When the mermaids jump onto land to try to get to safety, they’re clubbed like baby seals.